Free Illinois Arrest & Criminal Records (Check Every IL County)

 Source: Illinois State Police33

-Utilization of the sex offender registry information for housing or employment purposes is subject to the same laws as other criminal history data, but must comply with state and federal statutes.
+Utilization of the sex offender registry information for housing or employment purposes is subject to the same laws as other criminal history data but must comply with state and federal statutes.

-In 2021, the state passed the Employment Background Fairness Act (HB 3056) which made it unlawful to refuse employment to a person based solely on a criminal conviction in the past.
+In 2021, the state passed the Employment Background Fairness Act (HB 3056), which made it unlawful to refuse employment to a person based solely on a criminal conviction in the past.
 Employers must weigh the conviction with how it will directly impact the person’s ability to perform the job.

 This bill mirrors the Equal Employment Opportunity Commission guidelines on using criminal or arrest records in making hiring decisions, and the EEOC enforces anti-discrimination laws on the local level that unlawfully use background checks in a discriminatory manner.
 The state law is an added reinforcement to already existing federal laws.

 The Uniform Conviction Information Act of 1991 (20 ILCS 2635) designated the Illinois State Police as the official criminal record repository.
-The act also limits release of records to conviction information for the state of Illinois only.
+The act also limits the release of records to conviction information for the state of Illinois only.
 Nationwide checks must go through the FBI for a rap sheet if an agency needs a national screening.

 The UCIA also requires agencies to maintain a file for 2 years including the subject’s written consent to a background screening, the subject must be provided a copy of the screening report, and give a 7 day window for the subject to notify the Illinois State Police if the information on the report is incorrect.
 Finally, the UCIA establishes fees for the background check service.19